 - Assists with the identification and completion of legal forms;

-- Refers parties to other legal and non-legal community resources;
+- Refers parties to other legal and non-legal community resources; and

 - Provides online forms and information on topics such as divorce, custody, domestic violence protection orders, guardianship, name changes, and other topics.

-The staff at the center cannot provide legal advice.
+The staff cannot provide legal advice.
 The staff cannot tell you whether or not you should file a case, cannot tell you what to file, cannot recommend any specific attorney or law firm, cannot give you an opinion about your case or predict how a judge might rule, cannot talk to a judge on your behalf, and cannot tell you what words to use in your court papers or at a court hearing.
 The staff at the Self-Help Center are also obligated to remain neutral.
 There is no attorney-client privilege or confidentiality of any information shared by a visitor at the center.

 The information provided at the center or on this website is not intended to substitute for legal advice delivered by an attorney.
 Users are encouraged to speak with an attorney before taking legal action.